Artist talk for the Madge Gill exhibition "Autography"

 Organised by the Nunnery Gallery art programme

-The Nunnery Gallery is a contemporary art space, cafe and artist community hub offering talks, walks, seminars, peer-crit and opportunities for artists.
+The Nunnery Gallery is a public gallery, cafe and artist community hub offering talks, walks, seminars, peer-crit and opportunities for artists.

 There is a rolloing exhibition programme which offers a year round series of exhibitions.